climindex/hydroclimsa/README.md

 For short-term decisions, farmers need timely weather insights, such as rainfall over the past 10 days, to evaluate recent conditions and anticipate near-term risks.
 Likewise, supporting information on water availability, including surface water availability indices, can guide actions related to irrigation, grazing, and water resource use.
 Yet, such information is not always readily available to agricultural stakeholders in South Africa.
 It typically requires a high level of technical skill to extract from raw datasets and is not consistently operationalised or accessible in formats suited to end users.

-This project addresses that gap through the development of a web-based Agrohydrometeorological Indices App, known as the Weather Risk site.
+This project addresses that gap through the development of a web-based hydrometeorological indices app, known as the Weather Risk site.
 The app delivers weather and water availability information in the form of targeted indices tailored to agricultural needs.
 These indices are designed to simplify complex datasets and provide meaningful insights to help farmers and agricultural advisors manage weather-related risks.

 As part of the initiative, we conducted a review of existing weather, climate, and water information tools and identified indices most relevant to agricultural decision-making in the South African context.
 The resulting app provides a range of short-term historical and, where feasible, forecast indices related to weather risk and water availability.
 The interface is intentionally user-friendly, designed to support early warning, guide short-term monitoring, and enable timely, responsive decisions in the face of changing conditions.